Servbot91/ImageDeck-Senpai-Edition/README.md

 ## Overview

 Deck Viewer is a complete rework and reimagination of the original Image-Deck plugin that hijacks the built in stash image viewer.
-I have commandeered image-decks base code and have brought it up to a stable and functional standard with enhanced features, a ton of QOL improvements, bug fixes, and optimization.
 It is meant be used solely over the built in image viewbox and also adds a gallery viewbox.
 The plugin design is intended to make browsing galleries and images more streamlined and less error prone to accidental clicks\swipes and to futher optimize one hand browsing.
-There may be some references to image-deck in my code only because I couldn't be bothered.
-I prioritize functionality and quality over minor trivial cosmetics.

 Deck Viewer was written with AI assistance (qwen3-coder:480b, and my local qwen3-coder30b) following general Dev standards and hygeine while also protecting integrity of the plugin with simple A\B testing and versioning.
-You can view the git commits and merge history to verify this information.

-Everything was tested then started again with new context from scratch if there was any hallucination or AI rabbit holes.
-This approach has maintained plugin functionality while minimizing bloat however I will concede there is still plenty of optimization to be had which will be addressed at a later date.

 ---
 ## Improvements